-HEPA filters are rated to take out 99.97 to 99.99% of particles measuring 0.3 microns and larger.
+HEPA filters are rated to extract 99.97 to 99.99% of particles measuring 0.3 microns and larger.
 This includes pollen, dirt and dust.
 A HEPA air cleaner with activated carbon filters can capture chemicals, odors and smoke.

 These filters have a MERV rating of 1721, depending on the model.
-This rating demonstrates how successfully a filter can pull out pollutants from the air.
+This rating demonstrates how effectively a filter can clear pollutants from the air.

-Because of their high-efficiency filtration abilities, HEPA filters are dense and can limit airflow.
-It’s important to touch base with Becht/Givens Service Experts to verify your heating and cooling system can handle one.
+Because of their high-efficiency filtration abilities, HEPA filters are thick and can reduce airflow.
+It’s important to touch base with Becht/Givens Service Experts to confirm your heating and cooling system can handle one.

-Media air cleaners are sturdier than common air filters.
+Media air cleaners are sturdier than regular air filters.
 They’re often four to five times wider—or more.
-This barrier fits tightly against your HVAC unit.
+This barrier fits snugly against your HVAC equipment.

 Because its functional surface is usually around 10 inches, media filters are able to catch about 95 percent of particulates.